getodk/docs/docs/central-submissions.rst

    .. image:: /img/central-submissions/odata.png

-To connect with Excel or Power BI, follow these steps.
+To connect with Power BI or Excel, follow these steps.

 1. Start the Get OData feed action.

+  * In Power BI, select the :guilabel:`Home` menu, then :guilabel:`Get Data`, then :guilabel:`OData feed`.

   * In Excel, select the :guilabel:`Data` menu, then :guilabel:`Get Data`, :guilabel:`From Other Sources`, then :guilabel:`From OData Feed`.

-  * In Power BI, select the :guilabel:`Home` menu, then :guilabel:`Get Data`, then :guilabel:`OData feed`.

 2. Leave the feed type as :guilabel:`Basic` (not Advanced), then copy and paste in the link from Central and then select :guilabel:`OK`.